Robotics MSE Program Prerequisites

 - Graduate Application

-- Statement of Purpose (no more than one page) – in your statement of purpose please take a couple of sentences to explain/answer the following:
+- Statement of Purpose (no more than one page) – in your statement of purpose please consider the following questions:

 - Why are you interested in doing an MSE in Robotics?
 No need to over-think this: it is fine if it is as simple as wanting to get a job in this field!

 - Graduate Record Examination (GRE).
+Please use institution code: 4655.
 Current JHU students may request that this requirement be waived.
 Such requests will be judged on a case-by-case basis.

-- IELTS or TOEFL for international applicants.
+- IELTS, Cambridge Assessment English, or TOEFL for international applicants.
 Please note: while the Robotics program accepts both the TOEFL and the IELTS tests, we strongly prefer the IELTS.

 - Three letters of reference

-- For non-USA academic work, JHU Graduate Admissions strongly recommends you submit a professional evaluation from one of the recommended resources (more information here).
-At this time, however, LCSR does not require the evaluation for the Robotics MSE application package.
+- For non-USA academic work, JHU Graduate Admissions and the Robotics MSE program strongly recommends you submit a professional evaluation from one of the recommended resources (more information here).
+This evaluation is not required, but inclusion of a professional transcript evaluation greatly increases understanding of your academic accomplishments.

 Johns Hopkins University is deeply committed to the dignity and equality of all persons—inclusive of sex, gender, marital status, pregnancy, race, color, ethnicity, national origin, age, disability, religion, sexual orientation, gender identity or expression, and veteran status.
 Like the university, Robotics values diversity, and welcomes applications from all.